MLFlexer/SETraining/README.md

 ##Run the system for demonstration purposes

 The following command is only provided in order to show the system to examiners.
-It contains a key which should never be in any for of VCS.
+It contains a key which should never be in any form of VCS.
 1. Clone the directory.
 2. Run the following command from `root`directory..
 ```markdown